MCFpy/mcf/docs/opt_pol_1.md

 	* Implicitly set the approximation parameter of [Zhou, Athey, and Wager (2022)](https://pubsonline.informs.org/doi/10.1287/opre.2022.2271) - $A$.
 Accordingly, $A = N/n_{\text{evalupoints}}$, where $N$ is the number of observations and $n_{\text{evalupoints}}$ the number of evaluation points; default value is 100.

 - <a id="rnd_shares"><strong>rnd_shares</strong></a>
-	* Create a stochastic assignment of the data passed.
+	* Create a stochastic assignment.
 Tuple of size of number treatments.
 Sum of all elements must add to 1.
 This used only used as a comparison in the evaluation of other allocations.
 Default is shares of treatments in allocation under investigation.